isabella232/azure-mobile-engagement-app-ios/README.md

     static let endPoint =  "Your_Pre-Production_Endpoint"
     #endif
 ```
-You have to configure an Endpoint otherwise you cannot be able to test the app correctly with the SDK.
+You have to configure an Endpoint otherwise you cannot test the app correctly with the SDK.
 You also have to create an APNS Certificate to test the app (so change the bundle ID).

 ## Documentation